quanterall/HaskellMaterials/basics/09-reader-and-readert.md

    can find the [API specification here](https://docs.github.com/en/rest/reference/repos#releases).

    Initialize the program with a `Manager` from the `http-client-tls` package and make it an implicit argument via `ReaderT`.
-Feel free to define an abstraction that uses this `Manager` to download files, such that it can be used without even mentioning a `Manager`.
+Create an environment type (oftentimes called just `App`) that stores your application's resources (in this case a `Manager`) and whatever else your application needs in order to do its job.

-   Also add logging to this application to a given file based on the time[0] of the execution of the program.
+3. Also add logging to this application to a given file based on the time[0] of the execution of the program.
 Suggested logging events would be when the program was doing things like fetching the list of releases as well as the downloading of files and perhaps even when a file is **not** downloaded because it already exists.

-3. When the program in exercise 1 starts, start a thread via `async` that handles the logging in the program.
+4. When the program in exercise 1 starts, start a thread via `async` that handles the logging in the program.
 Make it listen to a `TBMQueue` that takes some kind of logging event that you decide the structure of.
 When another thread wants to log something, it uses a utility function to put a message on the queue.
 Remember that `TBMQueue`s can be shared via your environment.